 Estate inventory

 By Swedish law, an estate inventory must be prepared within three months after someone dies.
 Authorized funeral directors can also perform this service.
 In simple terms, an estate inventory is a list of the deceased person’s assets, debts, and heirs.
 This can sometimes be complicated, especially if the person was not a Swedish citizen.
-Most authorized funeral directors have lawyers on staff who specialize in family law.

 The estate inventory is an official document that is submitted to and registered by the Swedish Tax Agency.
 Among other purposes, it is the basis for determining the legal heirs of the deceased person.